rock-hu/minor-projects/openharmony/arkcompiler_ets_frontend/ets2panda/linter/README.md

 ### NodeJS and NPM

-Install the latest stable version of `NodeJS` and `NPM`.
-It is recommended using a `Node version manager` to install Node and NPM ([nvm](https://github.com/nvm-sh/nvm) for Linux; [nvm-windows](https://github.com/coreybutler/nvm-windows) for windows - v1.1.9 is the most stable).
+Install the latest stable version of `Node` and `NPM`.
+It is recommended to use a `Node version manager` to install Node and NPM ([nvm](https://github.com/nvm-sh/nvm) for Linux; [nvm-windows](https://github.com/coreybutler/nvm-windows) for windows).
 You can also follow the [official guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ## Building